CTalvio/lemmytrixposter/README.md

 When multiple communities are selected for a post, the bot will cross-post to them all.

-# Setup
+# Quick start

-You can run the tool in a python 3.10 environment.
+Download the compiled executable for your platform from [releases](https://github.com/CTalvio/lemmytrixposter/releases).

-Alternatively download the compiled executable for your platform from [releases](https://github.com/CTalvio/lemmytrixposter/releases).
+Create a folder for lemmytrixposter and place the executable inside, run it once to create the `lemmytrixposter.toml` config file.
+Open it and edit it.

-Download and place lemmytrixposter.py or the executable in a folder.
-Other folders and files will be created at this location, so placing it in a folder on its own is a good idea.
+Once you have edited the config file, run the executable to start lemmytrixposter.
+To stop it, send "stop" in the matrix room.

 ### Running in python environment

-Skip section if you're using the executable.
+Alternatively, you can run the tool in a python 3.10 environment.
+You will need:

 - pythorhead
 - langdetect